bnixon67/exposed/README.md

 ## Checking a Hash

-If you already have a hash of the password, you can use the CheckPwnedHash function directly.
-This function supports both SHA-1 and NTLM hash modes.
+If you already have a SHA-1 or NTLM hash of the password, you can use the CheckPwnedHash function directly.